Comparison

 Home Contents

 The long-track-record pick.
-It has been running since 2011, is rated 4.71 from 1,415 ratings as of July 2026, and was still updated in September 2025.
+It has been running since 2011, is rated 4.7 from about 1,400 ratings, checked on August 5, 2026, and was still updated in September 2025.
 If you value an app that has quietly survived more than a decade, this is it.
-It is iOS only, and its in-app purchase structure is not clearly documented up front, so the trade-off for longevity is a slightly dated feel.
+It is iOS only, free for 25 items and one property, with a $5.99 one-time unlock to go further, so the trade-off for longevity is a slightly dated feel.

 Itemtopia